Trusted WordPress tutorials, when you need them most.

 3. Pyramid Schemes and Multi-level Marketing Programs

-Even if a real product is being sold, an MLM company floods the market with affiliates, meaning no one makes any meaningful money, and it saturates the market.
+Even if they’re selling a real product, an MLM company floods the market with affiliates, meaning no one makes any meaningful money, and the market gets completely saturated.

 How to Identify This Scam: